 Airhorns and bear spray are best used for different purposes, though.
 While bear spray is a last resort during a close bear encounter, an air horn can be your first resort.
 Announcing your presence to a far-off bear is much less terrifying than having to stop a charge with bear spray!

 Air horns are pretty reliable, in most situations.
-The closer you are to civilization or a main highway, though, the more likely it is that the bear has heard car horns many times before.
+The closer you are to civilization or a main highway, though, the more likely it is that a local bear has heard car horns many times before.
 If that’s the case, the sound of an air horn may not startle them very much.
 That’s why it’s best to take a layered approach to bear defense and bear safety.

 These days, you can even get an air horn specifically designed for bear safety.
 These horns can be heard for more than half a mile and any backpacker is wise to carry one!
 I took one on a recent trip to North Cascades National Park, and it was great for peace of mind.
 Were there bears in the area that I really needed to be afraid of?
 Maybe not, but I err on the side of caution, especially when it comes to bears.